 Our first straw bale building

-What do a planning officer, a bodger, an aspiring cob wall builder, a wedding dress designer; a visual artist and a National Trust Regional Director have in common?
+What do the following have in common: a planning officer, a bodger, an cob wall builder, a wedding dress designer, a visual artist and a National Trust Regional Director?

-The answer is they all had hands-on involvement in the Footprint project, an innovative and inspirational new development which has taken place at St Catherine’s Woods, near Windermere in the Lake District National Park.
+The answer is they all had hands-on involvement in the Footprint project at St Catherine’s Woods, near Windermere in the Lake District National Park.

-To achieve a small ecological footprint, the building materials need to be from sustainable, realistically renewable resources, or from recycled materials, so that the impact of construction in the present is reduced.
-To cut down on transport these need to be as locally sourced as possible.
+- Using building materials from local, sustainable and renewable resources, or from recycled materials, so that the impact of construction in the present is reduced.

-Because the building will be mainly used for education, we also wanted the construction process and the end result to be a learning project.
-In doing all this we wanted to inspire a positive emotional response towards the building and excite people about achievable, low environmental impact living.
+We also wanted the construction process and the end result to be a learning project, and excite people about achievable, low environmental impact living.

 The use of straw bales in building has been widespread in Canada and the USA for over a century.
 It has been increasing in the UK and in Europe over the last two decades.

 The walls of the Footprint are a combination of straw and glass.
-Approximately 380 standard straw bales were needed.
-These were sourced from a farm in Yorkshire.
+Approximately 380 standard straw bales were used, sourced from a farm in Yorkshire.

 The main environmental advantages of building with straw are:

-- Financial sustainability: or a fancy way of saying it is cheaper in the short term to build your walls of straw, and cheaper to heat your building in the long term.
+• Financial sustainability: it’s cheaper in the short term to build your walls of straw, and cheaper to heat your building in the long term.